audaciously/cp8/cp8.md

 - zybooks submission ends at 12:22pm
 - open book, use any online resources (how to shuffle objects)
 - no chatting with human beings

+study: poker, zybooks, know how things are added and removed from each collection, how shuffle impacts intial gameplay, old exam,